Find a Nufloors store near you

 Carpet to Tile Transition

 A carpet to tile transition strip is designed for a low-pile carpet and ceramic tile floor.
-The aluminum strip is tucked under the edge of the carpet, which grips to protruding spikes.
+The aluminum strip is tucked under the edge of the carpet, which grips to the protruding spikes for a secure hold.
 Ceramic tile butts up against the strip but does not attach to it.
-Finally, to bridge both floors and cover both edges, a vinyl strip is snapped into the track of the aluminum strip, this is typically referred to as track & cap.
+Finally, to bridge both floors and cover both edges, a vinyl strip is snapped into the track of the aluminum strip.
+This method is typically referred to as track & cap and does not only ensures a visually appealing transition but provides stability and durability.

 4 In 1 Transition Strip